prchanda/Compressor/README.md

 1. Install Git client for windows.
 You can download the setup file from here : https://git-scm.com/download/win.
 Git Clone the cloud service solution using **git clone https://github.com/prchanda/compressor.git**.

+**Note:** - Downloading this repository as a ZIP will not work, as it contains LFS objects which are not automatically added in ZIP downloads due to the way they are generated.
+So please make sure to git clone this repository, to avoid missing any LFS objects.

 2. Create a classic storage account from Azure Portal.
 Refer [this](https://docs.microsoft.com/en-us/azure/storage/common/storage-create-storage-account#create-a-storage-account) article for guidance.

 3. Open up the solution in Visual Studio and [configure the solution to use your Azure storage account when it runs in Azure](https://docs.microsoft.com/en-us/azure/cloud-services/cloud-services-dotnet-get-started#configure-the-solution-to-use-your-azure-storage-account-when-it-runs-in-azure).